As a Worcester student you have a range of options to study abroad or work in another country.

 What costs can I expect?

 You will have no additional tuition fees.
 You will, though, need to pay for your books or other learning supplies.
 You will also need to pay for your accommodation, subsistence and travel costs.

 Some universities, particularly those in North America, may require you to purchase their student health insurance or travel card.
 These will usually be things you’ll want to have anyway and often cost between USD$500-1500.
 It is best to ask about fees required by the universities that interest you.

 Your student financing can be used to support you and there is extra funding available for eligible students.
-Please see the Financing section for more information.
+Please download our study abroad budget template to help you with budgeting.